fieldtrip/website/faq/development/matlab_debugging.md

     - /faq/matlab_debugging/
 ---

-# How can I debug my analysis script if a FieldTrip function gives an error?

 You may write an elaborate data analysis pipeline in a script, which calls other data analysis scripts.
 If you get an error in such a nested combination of scripts, it might be difficult to debug because reaching the error takes a long time and MATLAB bails out as soon as the error happens.

 ## Standard MATLAB debugging